WARNING: The following article contains spoilers for Justice League

 THE BIG DOPE STILL BELIEVES IN SANTA!
 We even see him check the presents later and they’re still wrapped in lead.
 How can you not love this man-child?!

-But the real highlight is J’onn quietly experience the holiday for himself.
+But the real highlight is J’onn quietly experiencing the holiday for himself.
 There’s no internal monologue where he questions why people do what they do at this time of year; he just goes exploring the neighbourhood.
 He stops by a church to listen to the hymns they sing, he hears a girl annoyed over someone telling her Santa doesn’t exist and hoping Santa will show up to eat her cookies so he pops down the chimney and pinches one – complete with a slight sound of enjoyment as he eats it.
 The episode ends with him, in his Martian form, sitting by the window as the sun rises, singing in his native Martian, with Clark saying “And he said he didn’t bring a gift.”

 Not gonna lie, I’m getting misty-eyed just writing about this episode.
 It’s beautiful, heartfelt and a perfect representation of Christmas and I try and make a point of watching it every year.